This article contains affiliate links. If you make a purchase, we may earn a commission.

 In this setting, it will be made clear to you what education or training you need to pursue in order to achieve your career goals.
-Your career counsellor will help you to understand the scope of the career that interests you and also support you in locating the right resources and sources of information.
+Your career counselor will help you to understand the scope of the career that interests you and also support you in locating the right resources and sources of information.
 What’s more, you’ll also be able to discuss strategies that will help you to find employers who offer internships or jobs in your areas of interest.

 3. You gain support from an objective guide

-A career counsellor offers unbiased insights, information, expertise and advice, thus enabling you to figure out who you are and what you want from your career.
+A career counselor offers unbiased insights, information, expertise and advice, thus enabling you to figure out who you are and what you want from your career.
 A safe and casual environment is created where you feel at ease discussing your career, without any limitations.

-Here, you can talk about your ideas, feelings and concerns about your career, and your career counsellor will help you to make sense of those ideas, feelings and concerns in an honest, transparent and confidential environment.
+Here, you can talk about your ideas, feelings and concerns about your career, and your career counselor will help you to make sense of those ideas, feelings and concerns in an honest, transparent and confidential environment.

 4. You determine your strengths and weaknesses

 A career test is an excellent way to determine your strengths and weaknesses.
 In this setting, you will perform a series of tests, including personality tests, aptitude tests, psychometric analysis tests and IQ tests.
 These will help you to discover the best career options for you based on your abilities.

-Even if you excel in your chosen area and have plenty of qualifications, your career counsellor will show you which areas need improvement and will teach you how to improve on those areas.
+Even if you excel in your chosen area and have plenty of qualifications, your career counselor will show you which areas need improvement and will teach you how to improve in those areas.